GOSH Charity National Research Project Grants

 Please note that all applications to this call will be uniformly assessed according to the same criteria for remit, quality, impact, and value for money, irrespective of their potential for co-funding by one of the research partners, or the career stage of the main applicant.
 Any further prioritisation of applications will only be considered where proposals are deemed equally competitive.

 We are delighted to extend the reach of this call by offering, in association with our research partners, the possibility of joint funding for projects focusing on their respective areas of interest.
-We therefore specifically welcome any applications that:
+This year we are proud to partner with a number of rare disease charities:

 COVID-19 statement